“I sure hate goin’ home lookin’ this way…”

 Response to Peary’s Review:

-This compelling, little-seen movie deals with the shame many (but not all) young men felt when they were found “unfit” to serve in WWII.
-As Peary notes, director John Hancock effectively shows how Americans tend to be “intolerant” and “blindly jingoistic”, glorifying “undeserving heroes” rather than taking the time to “calm down and learn what’s really going on.”
-Unfortunately, while the film is mostly successful, its denouement (which Peary curiously neglects to comment on) fails to resolve a number of issues, and it seems as though there is a substantial chunk of the story missing.
+This compelling sleeper deals with the shame many young men felt when they were found “unfit” to serve in WWII.
+As Peary notes, director John Hancock — best known for helming Bang the Drum Slowly (1973) — effectively shows how Americans tend to be “intolerant” and “blindly jingoistic”, glorifying “undeserving heroes” rather than taking the time to “calm down and learn what’s really going on.”
+Unfortunately, while the film is mostly successful, its denouement — which Peary curiously neglects to comment on — fails to resolve a number of issues, and it seems as though there is a substantial chunk of the story missing.
+However, fine performances from the supporting cast — especially Richard Gere in an early role as a white-haired young Marine who knocks Marion out and steals his uniform — make this one worth seeking out for a one-time look.

 Redeeming Qualities: